Saturday, February 23, 2013

 Looking for that magical thing that will make everything all better?

 Actually I'm so grateful that my daughter is strong-willed.
-I was a mousy teen.
+I myself was a mousy teen.
 Wishy-washy is how I thought of myself.
-So while I was pregnant with The Doctor, I frequently heard myself saying that I wanted a strong-willed child, a child just like my sister, I would say.
+So while I was pregnant with my daughter, I frequently heard myself saying that I wanted a strong-willed child, a child just like my sister Brenda, I would say.
 Well...I got one!
+So, to me the term "strong-willed" is not a pejorative; It is a challenge!

+Of course, there are no magic bullets in the parenting game, but I have figured out a few things in how to parent this child who is strong-willed.
 The way our parents raised us, that last generation, would not bring this child up to be healthy or happy.
-That authoritative parenting that I grew up with would, I think, make my child either a bullying tyrant or an extremely insecure mouse who doubts herself.
-I didn't want my daughter to be either one of these...
+That authoritative parenting that I grew up with would, I think, make my child into either a bullying tyrant or an extremely insecure mouse who doubts herself.
+I didn't want my daughter to be either one of these... though she skims over both of them at times.

 A parent's dream, to avoid the negative stereotypes with their beloved children.

 Another lesson I have learned is that those teen years don't necessarily have to be about teens "growing away" as they grow up.
 You can continue to experience delight and joy with your teen as long as your relationship with your teen stays strong (or gets repaired.)
-Although our culture tends to disrespect a close parent/teen bond, each family has it in their power to create a family of their own definition.
-Allow your teens to direct their own lives, learning, healthy activities, and passions just as much while they are teens as you did when they were little ones.
-Celebrate with them.
-Be sensitive to their feelings.
-Acknowledge their struggles.
-Enter into difficult but honest conversations.
-Learn new ways of dealing with their growing and questioning minds.
-Support their journey.
-It means evolving as a parent.
+Although our culture tends to disrespect a close parent/teen bond, even to expect significant distance between parents and teens, each family has it in their power to create a family of their own definition.

 • Expect her to treat others kindly - Under no circumstances is it okay to victimize another person or to make them subservient.

 • Be honest - As long as my children are honest with me about mistakes, I always give some leeway in consequences.
-And my honestly with them lets them know I trust and respect them.
+And my honesty with them lets them know I trust and respect them.

 • Always model mature behavior - Regardless of how pissed off I am, I seldom go off on my daughter.
 I have raised my voice, but I know that she uses my increased volume as a sign to increase her own.
 If I need a time out, I take one.

-• View "Defiance" as a problem with the relationship in that moment - rather than as an issue with someone's personality.
+• View "defiance" as a problem with the relationship in that moment - rather than as an issue with someone's personality.
 At this point think about how to improve the relationship.
 Just stop, take a breath, and remind yourself that winning a battle with your teen always sets you up to lose what’s most important: the relationship.
 Not surprisingly, my daughter is always aware of this transition in an interaction and she transitions as well.

 • Recognize she is feeling out of control - At the moments of her worst outbursts and behavior, I know she is feeling either out of control, painted into a corner, or in a "down" position.
 At any one moment, she is doing the best she can so I have to be aware of these meta messages and make changes accordingly.

 • Our relationship matters - I have this advantage, there is no doubt that our relationship means a great deal to both of us.
 Some parents may not have this advantage.
-The Doctor is tough, it is true.
+My daughter is tough, it is true.
 But I know that, no matter how hard she makes things, as some point she will always come to me, apologize, and be able to talk and think again.

 • Reinforce the desired behavior - Without fail, expecting a child to learn from negative consequences will not produce the desired behavior.
 We all know this.